SDSU Student Grievance Committee Procedures

 6.5 The principals shall be afforded the opportunity to be heard by the investigating subcommittee.

-6.53 If the respondent appears unwilling or unable to respond to the subcommittee, a Request for Participation shall be sent by proper notification by the subcommittee chair.
-If no action is taken by the respondent within ten days, the case will continue with an advocate appointed by the Chair of the Committee in consultation with the respondent's immediate supervisor.
+6.5.2 If the respondent appears unwilling or unable to respond to the subcommittee, a Request for Participation shall be sent by proper notification by the subcommittee chair.
+If no action is taken by the respondent within ten working days, the case will continue with an advocate appointed by the Chair of the Committee in consultation with the respondent's immediate supervisor(s) within 5 working days.

 6.6 The investigative subcommittee shall submit a written report to the Committee. [up to top]